 - Season with salt and pepper, add in the pre-cooked chicken and stir-fry for 2-3 minutes till everything is mixed well.

-- Garnish with chopped green onions and serve warm with plain rice of a side of Fried Rice.
+- Garnish with chopped green onions and serve warm.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat